coreboot/coreboot/Documentation/northbridge/intel/sandybridge/nri.md

 As of writing the only supported error handling is to disable the failing channel and restart the memory training sequence.
 It's very likely to succeed, as memory channels operate independent of each other.
-In case no DIMM could be initilized coreboot will halt.
+In case no DIMM could be initialized coreboot will halt.
 The screen will stay black until you power of your device.
 On some platforms there's additional feedback to indicate such an event.